Hi, what do you want to do?

 Enhancing Social Skills and Vocabulary through Photography

-Students in a special education classroom identify pictures of various living things.
+Young scholars in a special education classroom identify pictures of various living things.
 In groups, they role-play different roles to help them with their social and communication skills.
-To end the instructional activity, they take...
+To end the lesson plan, they take pictures...

 Curated OER